 To view mandatory COVID-19 safety practices for hosts of Airbnb Experiences, please refer here.

 Consumption of food and drink

-- Whenever possible, guests should consume food/drinks outdoors or through take-home option to reduce risk.
-Consumption of food indoors is permitted only when local restaurant laws also allow and must be facilitated according to those requirements.
+- Whenever possible, guests should consume food/drinks outdoors or through take-home options to reduce risk.
+Consumption of food indoors is permitted only when local restaurant laws also allow and when 6 feet/2 meters of distance can be maintained.